-Running concurrently with the launch of this new neon commission will be an interactive publication based on 19th century political pamphlets created by Eimear as part of this Land for the People commission.
+Running concurrently with the launch of this neon commission was the launch of an interactive publication based on 19th century political pamphlets created by Eimear as part of this Land for the People commission.
 The project is a continuation of a theme in Walshe’s work which prompts re-imagining land ownership and land use in Ireland.
-These publications can be purchased directly from the National Sculpture Factory after the launch on Monday 21st June.
-More information on these publications will be released shortly.
+These publications can be purchased directly from the National Sculpture Factory.

 Eimear Walshe is an artist, writer, and educator from Longford.
 Their practice is based on research in fiscal and sexual economies and histories, working to reconcile the aesthetics, values and tastes of their queer and rural subjectivity in the production of sculpture, publishing, performances, and lectures.
 Walshe lives and works in county Longford.
 Recent projects and presentations include a Platform Commission for the 39th EVA International; The Department of Sexual Revolution Studies, Van Abbemuseum / Design Academy Eindhoven (2018); Miraculous Thirst: How to get off in days of deprivation, curated by Daniel Bermingham, Galway Arts Centre (2018); and Separatist Tendencies for The Deviant Programme, Van Abbemuseum (2017).